bifurcation/fourq/spec/draft-barnes-cfrg-4q.md

 The second step takes the vector v=(v1, v2, v3, v4) from the
 previous step and outputs two arrays m[0]..m[64] and d[0]..d[64].
 Each entry of d is between 0 and 7, and each entry in m is -1 or 0.
-Rather then describe the properties required of this encoding, we present the algorithm that computes it. bit(x, n) denotes the nth bit of x.
+Rather than describe the properties required of this encoding, we present the algorithm that computes it. bit(x, n) denotes the nth bit of x.

 ~~~~~